subhechhakhatri/NYC-Subway-Performance-EDA/README.md

 Based on the regression results, the MTA should focus on reducing "additional platform time."
 Since the model shows that fractional increases in wait times have a statistically measurable negative impact on performance scores, small improvements in platform dispatching could lead to significant gains in overall system reliability.

-For more detailed insights, please refer to the full HTML report.
+For more detailed insights, please refer to the EDA_MTA.md file.